s

 Advanced Video Settings

-Optional advanced H.264/H.265 encoding parameters for fine-tuning quality and compatibility.
+Optional advanced video encoding parameters for codec selection and quality tuning.

 H.264 (AVC) Profile